SESA/sesa-papers-overleaf/sosp-21/ja-notes.md

 ## Comment
 This was a very poor experimental evaluation even for USENIX

-However, we should note that they fixed sleep state
+However, we should note that they fixed sleep state as part of their work rather than letting them be managed.

 ## David Brooks: Tradeoffs between Power Management and Tail Latency in WarehouseScale Applications -- 2014